Liow Tiong Lai: Background

 Born in Jasin, Malacca in 1961, Liow had ambitions of being a doctor but graduated with a Bachelor of Science (Nutrition) from Universiti Kebangsaan Malaysia (UKM) instead.
 He later obtained his MBA from the University of Malaya.

 He is married to Puan Sri Lee Sun Loo and has three children.
 He is a strong advocate of healthy eating, especially eating organic food.

 Political career

 Liow officially joined the Malaysian Chinese Association in 1981.
 Soon after graduating from Universiti Kebangsaan Malaysia in 1986, he joined MCA as a research assistant with a monthly salary of RM700.
 He became press secretary and later political secretary to MCA deputy president Lim Ah Lek from 1989 to 1999.
 After two decades of steady rise in the party, he was elected as MCA Youth Chief in 2005 and was elected as a vice-president in 2008.

 Liow was first elected as Member of Parliament for Bentong in 1999.
-In 2006, he was appointed as deputy minister of youth and sports in a Cabinet reshuffle.
+In 2006, he was appointed deputy minister of youth and sports in a Cabinet reshuffle.
 Following the 2008 general elections, Liow became minister of health under Prime Minister Abdullah Ahmad Badawi.